StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Save** to confirm

+We highly recommend that you inform all employees about the selected document deletion period to make sure they can download their documents before they're automatically deleted from Skribble.

 .. image:: deletion_period_click_save4.png
     :class: with-shadow

 **E-mail notifications**

-We will send an e-mail reminder to all members associated with your Skribble Business one week before the deletion period of a specific document expires.
-Additionally, we will send a final e-mail reminder on the day of deletion.
-We highly recommend that you inform all members when you set a new deletion period to ensure they can download their documents in good time.
+We'll send an e-mail reminder to the affected Skribble Business members one week before the document is deleted.
+They will receive another e-mail on the day of deletion.

-If the document deletion period is set to **5 days**, we will send an e-mail reminder in the morning of the expiration date.
+If the document deletion period is set to **5 days**, we'll only send an e-mail on the day of deletion.

 Should you have any questions or require further assistance, please drop us an e-mail at `support@skribble.com`_.